amyehodge/SQL/_episodes/03-sql-joins.md

 ### Combining joins with sorting and aggregation

 Joins can be combined with sorting, filtering, and aggregation.
-So, if we wanted average mass of the individuals on each different type of treatment, we could do something like
+So, if we wanted average weight of the individuals on each different type of treatment, we could do something like

     SELECT plots.plot_type, AVG(surveys.weight)